|

 Can Clients Be Friends?

-Recently, David Maister, a professional service-marketing guru, asserted that clients shouldn't be friends.
+Recently, David Maister, a professional services marketing guru, asserted that clients shouldn't be friends.

 Read on to see why I disagree.